 We have reached out to Acer after being notified of this new hack.

 Update: On October 18, Acer spokesperson Steven Chung confirmed the attack to Privacy Affairs.

 Chung gave the following statement:

 The hackers also announced the above on a known hacker forum.
-They hackers allege that they did not steal all the available data on the server and only took data pertaining to Acer employee details.
+The hackers allege that they did not steal all the available data on the server and only took data about Acer employee details.

 Samples were provided of the alleged hack showing internal documents and sensitive employee information.